WanHsuanLin/OLSQ2/README.md

 [![dac](https://img.shields.io/badge/Published-DAC'23-brightgreen.svg?style=for-the-badge)]()

-# OLSQ: Optimal Layout Synthesis for Quantum Computing
+# OLSQ2: Scalable Optimal Layout Synthesis for NISQ Quantum Processors

 Many quantum computers have constraints on the connections between qubits.
 However, a quantum program may not conform to these constraints.
 Thus, it is necessary to perform 'layout synthesis for quantum computing', LSQC, which transforms quantum programs prior to execution so that the connectivity issues are resolved.

-OLSQ can solve LSQC optimally with respect to depth, number of SWAP gates, or fidelity.
+OLSQ2 can solve LSQC optimally with respect to depth and number of SWAP gates.
 There is also a transition-based mode (TB) to speed it up with little loss of optimality.
-TB-OLSQ can reduce SWAP count by 70% and increase fidelity by 1.30x compared to leading previous works at the time of publication.

-For more details on the theory and the experiments, please refer to [the paper](https://doi.org/10.1145/3400302.3415620).
+For more details on the theory and the experiments, please refer to [the paper]().
-For more details on the software implementation, please refer to the [API documentation](https://olsq.readthedocs.io/en/latest/).
 Below is a brief tutorial on how to use the package.

 ## Installation

+Clone this repo:
 ```
-pip install -U olsq
+git clone git@github.com:WanHsuanLin/OLSQ2.git
 ```
-Please make sure that you have `networkx` version `>=2.5` and `z3-solver` version `>=4.8.9.0` in your Python environment.
+Please make sure that you have `pySAT` version `>=0.1.7` and `z3-solver` version `>=4.8.15.0` in your Python environment.
+To reproduce the results reported in [the paper](), please install `z3-solver` with version `4.8.15.0`

 ## Initialization